MBSck/AutomatedWallpaperChanger/README.md

 > Changes the desktop wallpaper with some widgets.

 ## Project Status
-_Is not being worked on at the time_
+_Is not currently being worked on_

 ## Table of contents